Wang Qishan: Career in finance

-Mayor of Beijing and Vice-Premiership
+Mayor of Beijing and Vice Premiership

 Wang took over from disgraced Beijing mayor Meng Xuenong when SARS struck the city in spring 2003, at which time he had only served as the Party Secretary in Hainan for five months.
 After arriving in Beijing, Wang took an open approach to the release of information about SARS to the public.
 In contrast to the lack of transparency during the administration of his predecessor, Wang called for a daily press release on the latest information about SARS.

 Wang was confirmed as Mayor of Beijing in early 2004.
 As mayor, Wang also served as the executive chair of the Beijing Organizing Committee for the Olympic Games (BOCOG).
 In March 2005, during a local radio show, Wang apologized on air to the Beijing public for an ongoing natural gas supply shortage in the city.
 The action won praise in the media and was said to have decreased the perceived distance between government officials and the public.
 Wang was known to be frank and responsible.
+But it was reported that during Wang Qishan's mayorship, he did not get along with Liu Qi, then Party Secretary of Beijing and a member of Politburo.

-In 2007, he became a member of the 17th Central Committee and the 17th Politburo of the Chinese Communist Party; in 2008, he was named a Vice Premier of the State Council, in charge of finance and commerce.
+In 2007, after the 17th Party Congress, he was appointed as a member of the 17th Politburo of the Chinese Communist Party; in 2008, he was named a Vice Premier of the State Council within Wen Jiabao government, in charge of finance and commerce.
 In 2009, Wang was appointed by President Hu Jintao as his special representative to chair the Economic Track of the U.S.-China Strategic and Economic Dialogue for the Chinese side.

 Wang was named as one of the most influential people in the world in the 2009 Time 100 list.